Gr8fulTed/Pied-Piper/README.md

 PHP is old just like ~~Hooli~~.
 It's time for a new lightweight applicatication that fulfill's your file sharing needs, in your browser.

 ## Todo
-..*Back-end
+*Back-end
-..*In-built video layer with lossless compression
+*In-built video layer with lossless compression

 ## Thanks
 Pied Piper's User Interface is inspired by [Lufi](http:/demo.lufi.io/) File Hosting Software.